maxcodes/digital_garden/_data/there_is_no_time.md

 ---
 template: BlogPost
-title: There is no time
+title: There is No Time
 thumbnail: ""
 metaDescription: ""
 ---